-b) Periods of extended absence
+Periods of extended absence (not related to coronavirus)

 If a child's absence continues beyond 3 days then parents are requested to notify the school to update them.
-If a phone call is not received then the school will contact home to verify the absence.
+If a phone call is not received, then the school will contact home to verify the absence.